-Once you’ve worked on both feet, move your starting position back another ten meters and repeat the drill, and continue to move further away from the target until you can no longer reach the target.
+Once you’ve worked on both feet, move your starting position back another ten meters, repeat the drill, and continue moving further away from the target until you can no longer reach the target.

 Now don’t think dribbling is a skill that wingers and strikers should only practice.

 Every soccer player needs to be able to dribble effectively to maintain possession.